gazanfarli/my-portfolio/README.md

 ### View a [live demo here.](https://reactresume.com)

-#### If this template has helped you and you'd like to support my work, feel free to [♥️ Sponsor](https://github.com/sponsors/tbakerx) the project

 1. Completely rebuilt with React and full typescript support
 2. Built on the [Next.js](https://nextjs.org/) framework for easy server side rendering/static generation, image optimization, api routes, and deployment
 3. Styled entirely with [TailwindCss](https://tailwindcss.com/)